ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 ## Next Steps

-In this section, we integrated the wagmi library into our project and configured it within our main application component.
-To continue with the tutorial, let's move on to the next section: [Fetching Vault Details][vault-details].
-In the Vault Details section, we will learn how to fetch and display details about the vaults using the Opus Pool SDK.
+In this chapter, we integrated the wagmi library into our project and configured it within our main application component.
+To continue with the tutorial, let's move on to the next chapter: [Fetching Vault Details][vault-details], where we will learn how to fetch and display details about the vault using the Opus Pool SDK.

 [wagmi]: https://wagmi.sh
 [web3modal]: https://docs.walletconnect.com/web3modal/about